Gforcex/GPU-Book/README.md

 # Advances in Real-Time Rendering in 3D Graphics and Games

+## SIGGRAPH 2024
+Neural Light Grid: Modernizing Irradiance Volumes with Machine Learning
+Seamless Rendering on Mobile: The Magic of Adaptive LOD Pipeline
+Flexible and Extensible Shader Authoring in Frostbite with Serac
+Announcing The Call of Duty Open-Source USD Caldera Data Set
+Variable Rate Shading with Visibility Buffer Rendering
+Shipping Dynamic Global Illumination in Frostbite
+Hemispherical Lighting Insights from the Call of Duty Production Lessons
+Achieving scalable performances for large scale components with CBTs

 ## SIGGRAPH 2023
 HypeHype Mobile Rendering Architecture
 Nubis3: Methods (and madness) to model and render immersive real-time voxel-based clouds